fragaLY/blog/quarkus-reactive_vs_quarkus-reactive-native/QUARKUS-REACTIVE_VS_QUARKUS-REACTIVE-NATIVE.md

 ![](./static/reactive/jib/distroless/dive_docker_image.png)

-You could download the [Jar Performance Tests Results](./static/reactive/jib/distroless/reactive-jib-distroless.zip) and check it on your own.
+You could download the [Distroless Performance Tests Results](./static/reactive/jib/distroless/reactive-jib-distroless.zip) and check it on your own.

 * Docker